-Average weather and climate in Libya
+Climate and Average Weather in Libya

-The Sahara is very dry and hot in the summer and cool and dry in the winter.
+Within Libya five different climatic zones have been recognized, but the dominant climatic influences are Mediterranean and Saharan.
+Both the Mediterranean Sea and the desert affect Libya's climate.
+In winter, the weather is cool with some rain on the coast and in the desert the temperature can drop to sub-freezing at night.The Sahara is very dry and hot in summer and cool and dry in winter.
 Less than 2 percent of the national territory receives enough rainfall for settled agriculture.
-Temperatures in the summer can reach 50 degrees celcius during the day but more commonly are around 40°C. Night temperatures can vary from 30 to 40°C. If you don't like the heat then the best time for visiting the Sahara is from October to April, at this time average temperatures range from 15 to 30°C during the day and from 5 to 20°C at night.
-You are unlikely to encounter rainfall.
-This is most likely in January or February and rarely lasts long.
-Often after the rains the desert comes to life with flowers and this generally happens in late February or March.
+Temperatures in the summer can reach 50 degrees Celsius (122° Fahrenheit) during the day but more commonly are around 40°C (104°F).
+Night temperatures can vary from 30 to 40°C (86-104°F).
+If you don't like the heat then the best time for visiting the Sahara is from October to April, at this time average temperatures range from 15 to 30°C (59-86°F) during the day and from 5 to 20°C (41-68°F) at night.

-Interested in the more detailed Weather and Climate of Libya?
+Interested in more detailed Weather and Climate information?

-Please select a city in or above the map you wish to travel to or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Average minimum and maximum temperatures over the year

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Average monthly precipitation over the year (rainfall, snow etc)